Edict of Restitution: Background

-The Diet of Speyer (1526) introduced the principle of cuius regio, eius religio: in essence, agreeing to disagree within the Holy Roman Empire.
+The Diet of Speyer (1529) introduced the principle of cuius regio, eius religio: in essence, agreeing to disagree within the Holy Roman Empire.
 With that principle confirmed by the Peace of Augsburg, large-scale violence between Lutherans and Catholics in Germany was temporarily avoided.

 Some Protestant princes interpreted this principle to mean that the Peace of Augsburg allowed secularization of lands held under Catholic church officials who converted to Protestantism.
 With the Emperors unable to enforce an interpretation more favorable to them, lands traditionally held by the Catholic church continued to be secularized in this way after the Peace of Augsburg.

 In Europe at this time, and in particular the German states within the Holy Roman Empire, control over land and its inheritance was frequently contested, as it was the main source of both power and wealth.
 Noble families sought to control as much land within the extended family as possible, including by appointing younger sons prince-bishops or prince-abbots.
 This system created strong incentives to convert to Protestantism and secularize land, thereby seizing control of it from the Catholic Church.

 The Edict

 The "Edict of Restitution" attempted to retroactively enforce Ferdinand's interpretation of the "Ecclesiastical Reservation" of the Augsburg treaty, effectively undoing changes in control over large areas of land.
 This had a strong polarizing effect, causing the approximately 1,800 states of the Holy Roman Empire to form disparate, violently opposed blocs.

-If fully effected, it would have changed the rulers of the already secularized Archbishopric of Bremen and Archbishopric of Magdeburg, 12 bishoprics, and over 100 religious houses throughout the German states.
+If fully effected, it would have changed the rulers of the already secularized Archbishoprics of Bremen and Magdeburg, 12 bishoprics, and over 100 religious houses throughout the German states.
 What was implemented resulted in a great transfer of power and property from the Protestants to the Catholics, compounding a divisive religious struggle with conflict for dynastic power among many smaller German princes, who might otherwise have stayed neutral.

 This dramatic expansion in the scope and stakes of the Thirty Years' War was very destructive to Germany's lands and people, as mercenary armies marched through neutral states or ravaged them in the course of their foraging expeditions.
 Tens of thousands of Protestants fled to Protestant-controlled states, generally broadening the war.
 Central Germany was ravaged repeatedly, probably losing between 25% and 50% of its pre-war population because the competing armies continually seized food, causing widespread famine and deaths.

 In northeastern Germany, where Ferdinand's power had been weakest, Ferdinand appointed Imperial administrators to take control of the secularized states and cities, re-establishing Imperial authority in an area that had been highly autonomous for a century.
 Ferdinand's role grew and his kingdom was deemed to be more powerful.
 Many princes opposed this, but had no immediate means of resisting it, with the Coalition destroyed and Wallenstein keeping an army of 134,000 troops in the field to enforce Imperial authority.
 French alarm at the threat a united Empire could pose ultimately led to French intervention in the war.